OSOceanAcoustics/echoshader/temp_doc/design_pattern.md

 # Design Structure Overview

-There are 3 levels in the structure.
 The Echoshader class acts as the controller that handles user interactions through widgets, triggers the necessary data updates, and updates the view accordingly.
 It achieves this through the use of callbacks and stream methods provided by libraries like Holoviews and Panel.

+There are 3 levels designed in the structure demonstrated below.
 ![image](./structure.png)

 ## **1st Level - High-order wrapper (`Echoshader` class)**